PAI-Tech/PAI-BOT/README.md

  1. Download the project
  2. Run `npm install` to install node modules.
- 3. For the first time only run `npm run init` to configure your pai-bot and connect it to a pai-net (distributed network)
+ 3. For the first time only run `npm run config` to configure your pai-bot
+ 4. To connect the pai-bot to a  pai-net (distributed network) run `npm run pai-net`
- 4. Run `npm run bot` to run your pai-bot
+ 5. Run `npm run bot` to run your pai-bot

 ## For more information